Nelgit007/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A script that pri nts Hello, World
+A script that prints Hello, World
+A scripts that prints a confused smmiley